h-ch22/SOZIP_iOS/README.md

 =====

 > An application for Delivery Cost Dutch Pay<br>
-> This Project is archived : This project has been discontinued and will no longer be updated.<br><br>
+> This Project is archived : This project has been discontinued and will no longer be updated.<br>

 * Build Environment
   + macOS 12.0, Xcode 13, iOS 15